Create a professional CV now!

 Job descriptions

-An ‘achievement’ in this case is the brief description of an action you took, often in response to a challenge of one kind or another, and the benefits that went to your employer as a result of that action.
+An ‘achievement’, in this case, is the brief description of an action you took, often in response to a challenge of one kind or another, and the benefits that went to your employer as a result.

-Build each achievement around a strong verb in the active voice, so ‘negotiated contracts’ rather than ‘contracts were negotiated’.
+Build each achievement around a strong verb in the active voice.
+Use ‘negotiated contracts’ rather than ‘contracts were negotiated.’
 This is about what you did, but don’t use first- or third-person personal pronouns.
-If in doubt, write in the first person (use ‘I’, ‘my’, etc.) and then delete all the pronouns.

-You should end up with up to six achievements for each job description, 5–9 for more complex and involved roles.
+You should have up to six achievements for each job description and 5–9 for more complex and involved roles.
 Put your job descriptions in reverse-chronological order.
 You can use the following template to create a subheading for each job description:

 [Job Title]